 My first two flights (Victoria to Vancouver and Vancouver to Hong Kong) are both about an hour late departing.
 This doesn’t cause me any major problems since I have lots of time between my flights into and out of Vancouver.

-In the Economy section where I was seated, the flight crew serves dinner shortly after we leave Vancouver, and breakfast before we arrive in Hong Kong, but otherwise completely ignores our cabin.
+In the Economy section where I am seated, the flight crew serves dinner shortly after we leave Vancouver, and breakfast before we arrive in Hong Kong, but otherwise completely ignores our cabin.
 They never check on passengers, or offer any water or other refreshments or snacks.
 This is completely unacceptable.
 I have flown many long duration flights, and all airlines take much better care of their passengers than I experienced on this flight.

-I am anxious about my late arrival in Hong Kong, since I have to go through security and change gates for my onward flight to Singapore, and accomplish all of this within an hour in an unknown airport.
+I am anxious about my late arrival in Hong Kong, since I have to go through security and change gates for my onward flight to Singapore, and accomplish all of this within an hour in an unfamilar airport.
 Deplaning in Hong Kong goes surprisingly quickly, but I immediately have to re-clear security before I can proceed to my next gate.
 The security guy operating the scanner screws up his face when my computer bag goes along the belt, so at the end, a young woman asks to see inside my bag.
 It appears she doesn’t know what binoculars are, but is satisfied once she inspects them.
 She even asks me how to pronounce the word “binocular”!

 Feb 16, 2016 – Singapore departure aboard Volendam

 The ship is docked in Harbourfront, a busy area of Singapore.
 When I return in 15 days mid-cruise, I will have some time to explore Singapore, since the ship stays overnight before departing for Indonesia and the Solar Eclipse.
-I attend a welcome reception for three and four star Mariners, where snacks are served, champagne and orange juice are available.
+I attend a welcome reception for three and four star Mariners, where snacks are served, along with champagne and orange juice.
 The Cruise Director and Hotel Manager welcome us as repeat HAL cruisers.
 After some delays caused by Singaporean authorities, the ship pulls away from the dock around 4:30PM into the busy harbour.
 We have a day at sea tomorrow before our arrival in our first port: Georgetown, Penang, Malaysia.